collinalexbell/HackMatrix/game-design.md

 500$: Choose one of the 3 user selected playable cities
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.
+At least a build mode with block selection or something.
 ## Aesthetic
 $ voxel
 - portland